 River Fund, Inc. is a local non-profit agency providing direct emergency and crisis services for individuals and families in Bullhead City, Ft.
 Mohave, Golden Shores, Golden Valley and Mohave Valley, Arizona and Laughlin, Nevada.
 The River Fund also provides grant funding opportunities to other non-profit organizations in the region, thereby expanding the nature and scope of available services to those in need.

 The programs administered through the River Fund are very diverse and provide services and assistance in a variety of ways.
-The programs are managed in individual fund accounts as explained below.
+The programs are managed in individual fund accounts, some of which are explained below:

 BHHS LEGACY FOUNDATION GRANTS